Understanding the big picture may help you grasp each step.

 I REPEAT: Wrinkles are FINE!
 The stencil itself is not wrinkled, only the material (Con-Tact Paper) we're using to help us transfer our stencil to our sign.
 Deep breaths, people.

 The transfer paper doesn't need to cover your entire stencil.
-As long as the blue wording is covered, you're in good shape.
+As long as your design or words are covered, you're in good shape.

 Trimming your stencil isn't always necessary, but in some cases, it'll make the next few step much easier.
 Even if it's not necessary, I still like to trim a tiny bit off so I can use the scraps for the next step.